17 Clever Disneyland Paris Tips For First-Timers (#11 Will Surprise You!)

 - Food carts typically have special souvenir drink cups.
 Some carts, like March Hare Refreshments, will offer a popcorn bucket.
 Unique to Disneyland Paris is a pretty Cinderella carriage popcorn bucket.

-- Two restaurants, Auberge de Cendrillon and Bistrot Chez Rémy offer limited edition spoons you can purchase with your meal.
+- Two restaurants, Auberge de Cendrillon and Bistrot Chez RƩmy offer limited edition spoons you can purchase with your meal.

 TIP #14: Not Everyone Is on Board With British-Style Queuing

-TIP #15: Look Out Where You Put Your Rubbish!
+TIP #15: Look Where You Toss That Rubbish!

 I have a full guide to Disneyland Paris Dining including the best hacks for their table reservation system.